Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 ---

-Vèircai conducted his business in a basement that smelled of mold and ambition.
+Vèircai conducted his business in a basement that reeked of mold and ambition.

 The stairs down were slick with something Àrnnav didn't want to identify, the walls close enough to touch both at once, the darkness thick enough to taste.
 At the bottom, a door that looked like it had been kicked in more than once, and beyond it, a room lit by oil lamps that turned everyone's face the color of old bruises.